Discover more from Hugo Schwyzer

 Pete’s story survives in our family because we have more than living memories on which to rely.
 There was press coverage at the time; there have been books about him since.
 There are long-standing rumors of a documentary, and I’ve daydreamed about writing the screenplay for a film.
 We have resources beyond our own recollections to which we can point.
 Stories survive because they are worth telling – but they survive better when there is something to tell beyond a departed ancestor’s half-remembered anecdote.
 Pete Starr wrote things down, and people wrote things down about him, and thus he will live on in the memory of at least one more generation.

 Pete’s cousin Muffy Valentine Albert was born in 1919, and died in 2011.
 She was the last person who knew him well; she was well into her teens when he disappeared.
 When she died, the last person who had lived through the story was gone.
-David was born in 2012, the year after Muffy left us – and so he becomes the first person to learn the story after the final person who had met and loved Pete had slipped away.
+My son David was born in 2012, the year after Muffy left us – and so he becomes the first person to learn the story after the final person who had met and loved Pete had slipped away.
 Somehow, that strikes me as significant; the Pete Starr legend has cleared a hurdle that most family stories do not.

 I spoke to mama this week about what she remembers of Pete’s parents and siblings, and how they spoke of the loss.
 WASP traditions about restraining one’s grief were formidable; my mother said that while the story was widely known, and not infrequently discussed, the emphasis was always on Pete’s abilities as a dancer, a musician, a lawyer and an athlete.
 How he died was on the table for conversation – how his death impacted everyone, particularly those closest to him?
 That was kept quiet.
 It wasn’t that we as a family were embarrassed by grief.
 It was a sense that grief is perhaps the most deeply private emotion of all.
 You would no more expect someone to break down in public than you would expect them to stand up and pee on the dinner table.
 Heartbreak is real, trauma is real, but it is also something that most of us would rather work out behind closed doors, and those who knew Pete best and grieved his loss hardest presumably did just that.